varkenvarken/Snap/documentation/Snap-User-Manual.md

 ### Auto flip

-This option is available in the Snap\! panel in the 3d-view as well.
+This option is available in the Snap! panel in the 3d-view as well.

 This will align the object you are snapping to another object with its direction vector opposite to the direction vector of the point you are snapping to.
 If snap-points on objects are consistently defined with their direction vectors pointing outward, this will greatly reduce the number of times you will need to flip an object after it has been snapped into position.

 ### Autoparent

-This option is available in the Snap\! panel in the 3d-view as well.
+This option is available in the Snap! panel in the 3d-view as well.

 This will automatically parent the snapped object to the target object.